-- The board description in which you specify the board's parameters (see "General Notes About Writing Definition Files" on page 63).
-This section is also where you define the names of the signals and describe their relationship to the chip - The rules definition (see "Special Signal Definition" on page 67).
+- The board description in which you specify the board's parameters (see the next section, "General Notes About Writing Definition Files" on page 65).
+This section is also where you define the names of the signals and describe their relationship to the chip - The rules definition (see "Special Signal Definition" on page 69).
 This is where the transitions of all signals are defined.